0x416E50/REng_AST/README.md

 ## Data Storage

 The choice of database for storing the above rules and application metadata.
 MongoDB is a suitable choice for its flexibility and JSON-like documents.
+## Requirements:
+- MongoDB URI for backend deployment
+- Knowledge about Abstract Syntax Tree and Shunting yard algorithm.

 ### Schema Example